-Files to Upload NCG Neurologic AUDIO ESU MMSE NCS Neurocognitive test battery CDI (CDR-Informant) NPI PDF NCS Neurocognitive test packet including loose materials (Trails, DSST, IL, MME pentagons) CDS (if collected on paper before being entered into CDART)
+Files to Upload NCG 1 Neurologic 2

+AUDIO 1.
+ESU 2.
+MMSE CDI (CDR-Informant) NPI

+3. NCS Neurocognitive test battery

+PDF NCS Neurocognitive test packet including loose materials (Trails, DSST, IL, MME pentagons) CDS (if collected on paper before being entered into CDART)

-&lt;sup>1Neurocognitive reviews will include reviews of ESU, MMSE, neurocognitive battery, and the NCS.
-The reviewer will access the CDART forms directly in CDART; the CDART forms do not need to be uploaded to the Audio table on the website.
+1Neurocognitive reviews will include reviews of ESU, MMSE, neurocognitive battery, and the NCS.
+The reviewer will access the CDART forms directly in CDART; the CDART forms do not need to be uploaded to the "ARIC and ACHIEVE Submissions" site.